cyrillcastro/bioe231-theclique/README.md

 ### JBrowse Genome Viewing:

 To view the UCSC data associated with the strains, open the track selector, click on the menu next to the search bar, and go to "turn on/off tracks" in connections.
 Afterwards, you can turn on connections associated with the strain you wish to view.
+Additionally, you can turn on the GWAS annotations under the available tracks when viewing the hg38 assembly

-As reference, the following RefSeq IDs correspond to the following strains:
+As reference, the following RefSeq IDs correspond to the following influenza strains:
 - GCF_001343785.1: H1N1 (2009)
 - GCF_000865725.1: H1N1 (1934)
 - GCF_000865085.1: H3N2